-Within the water world lie several debates.
-There are debates over how much we should be drinking, whether or not tap water is safe, and the methods of filtration we should be using.
+When it comes to water, there are several longstanding debates.
+There are disagreements over how much we should be drinking, whether or not tap water is safe, and the methods of filtration we should be using.
 These issues remain contested because they don’t have a concrete answer.
 One source gives us a certain explanation, while another tells us something different, perhaps even contradictory.
-However, these three topics are far from being the only ones debated when it comes to water.
-You may have also found yourself wrapped up in another debate.
-This one lies at the periphery, but is still significant.

 You may have pondered this question, trying to find a balance between your desired temperature and scientific (or, equally likely, pseudoscientific) claims you’ve heard.
 As with each of the aforementioned situations, there is no clear-cut solution.
 There are nuances that come into play, particularly when considering individual differences in terms of health, exercise routines, and even preference.
 It’s important to delve into empirical findings before deciding what’s right for your unique body.
 Here are several points to consider.